 To order a copy of the journal containing the pourpoint article by email:

 - Send email to: firstname.lastname@example.org, which is the email for contacting the publisher/distributor.
 (It may be written in English.)

 - Request the 2/2013 edition of Waffen- und Kostümkunde.

 - Provide your credit card number, expiration date, the security code (the three digit code on the back of your card), and the name as it appears on the card.
 If you are concerned about sending such sensitive information through email, you can always split the information up over a series of emails.
 Beyond that, I believe you will have to trust the integrity of the publisher/distributor.

-To order a copy by snail-mail:
+To order a copy of the journal by snail-mail:

 Write a letter to the address below requesting the 2/2013 edition of Waffen- und Kostümkunde.
 Include all pertinent identifying and credit card information described above.

 Druck- und Verlagshaus GmbH & Co.
 KG

 If you want to speak directly with someone, or send your order by fax, use these numbers, which already include the Germany country code:

 Phone: +49 (0) 95 62 / 98 30 – 0